Alphablocks

-Alphablocks is a British animated television programme for preschoolers that debuted on CBeebies on 25 January 2010.
-The programme was created by Joe Elliot and produced by Alphablocks Ltd (Magic Lantern in series 1) with Blue Zoo.
-It was commissioned by the British Broadcasting Corporation.
-The show follows the Alphablocks, block characters who represent each letter of the alphabet.
-They live in Alphaland and embark on adventures relating to word concepts.
+Alphablocks is a British animated television series for preschoolers that debuted on CBeebies on 25 January 2010.
+The programme was created by Joe Elliot and produced by Alphablocks Ltd. (Magic Lantern in series 1) with Blue Zoo.
+It was commissioned by the BBC.
+The show follows the Alphablocks, characters made of blocks who represent each letter of the alphabet.
+They live in a fictional planet called Alphaland and embark on adventures relating to word concepts.